slowdh/nand2tetris/README.md

    - Quite different from RAM logic, it is about continuous if-else logic.
    - if-else logic can be implemented with Mux chip.
    - Now we can count, track status from set of instructions!

+## 04_Low_level_programming

+- What is low level programming? (or Assembly language?)
+  - It is low level in a sense that it directly deals with hardware components inside computer.
+  - For example, we should specifically tell like put this data into that register or add this register value with other register value.
+  - In most cases, one low level operation can be directly translated to one specific hardware operation.

+- How to deal with basic functionality: Variable, Branching, Loop
+  - Variable is a symbol to specific RAM address.
+Variable is a mapping from address to readable name.
+Assembler deals with this.
+  - Branching is implemented with JMP instruction.
+Program Counter(PC) holds what address of instructions to run next time.
+By changing the value inside PC, we can change the flow of running instructions.
+  - Loop is a special case of branching, with counting.